Markets at highs: Panic or stay calm?

-GIC is well known for hiring many capable and accomplished people to form the ranks of their investment staff, so how concerned should ordinary investors be when reading such forecasts?
+GIC is well-known for hiring many capable and accomplished people to form the ranks of its investment staff, so how concerned should ordinary investors be when reading such forecasts?

-First, let’s look at stock market valuations.
+First, let us look at stock market valuations.
 Global equities have reached record highs this year.
 Should investors cash out and wait on the sidelines when this happens?

-A study conducted by investment firm Vanguard in 2012 showed that popular stock market valuation ratios like cyclically adjusted price earnings, debt-to-GDP, normalised price earnings and the dividend yield model also had very little success in predicting future stock returns.
+A study conducted by investment firm Vanguard in 2012 showed that popular stock market valuation ratios, such as cyclically adjusted price earnings, debt-to-GDP, normalised price earnings and the dividend yield model, also had very little success in predicting future stock returns.
 From their results, it appears that there is no strong relationship between high stock market valuations and future market returns.
 In fact, when studying annual returns from 1926, the stock market was positive 69 per cent of the time.

-While it is impossible to predict the short-term movements of the market, we know that in the long run, the stock market has provided investors a positive return – with the probability increasing to 100 per cent if one has a holding period of 20 years or more.
-Which leads us to the inevitable question: what actually drives expected returns for stocks?
+While it is impossible to predict the short-term movements of the market, we know that, in the long run, the stock market has provided investors with a positive return — with the probability increasing to 100 per cent if one has a holding period of 20 years or more.
+Which leads us to the inevitable question: What actually drives expected returns for stocks?

-Think about it, if you knew beforehand that you would lose money investing in a property, it is highly unlikely that you would make that transaction.
-As such, buyers of stocks, like other asset class investors, expect a positive outcome from their investment.
-Simply put, this is one of the main drivers of stock market returns.
+Think about it — if you knew beforehand that you would lose money investing in a property, it is highly unlikely that you would make that transaction.
+As such, buyers of stocks, like other asset-class investors, expect a positive outcome from their investment, which is one of the main drivers of stock market returns.

 Investors can thus glean some lessons from GIC’s investment strategy.
 Investing for the long term in a diversified portfolio with a risk level that you are comfortable with puts the odds on your side and helps you achieve an optimal outcome regardless of the current market climate.